 College requirements ensure exposure to a broad range of frameworks of knowledge and modes of analysis.
-Courses that do not count towards your major or your college-wide requirements are “electives” that count towards the 32 units you need to graduate.
+Electives are courses that do not count towards your major or your college-wide requirements, and count towards the 32 units needed to graduate.

 As you think about engaging in and completing college requirements and elective credits, you may want to think about some of the interests you uncovered when you were choosing a major, or perhaps about prerequisites for graduate school, or maybe fields related to a possible career.

-To complete your College-Wide Requirements Plan, go to the Sophomore Plan in your Virtual Bryn Mawr Student Center.
+To complete your College-Wide Requirements Plan, go to the Sophomore Plan in your BIONIC Student Center.

-Once you have completed (1) your Major Work Plan, (2) your College-Wide Requirements Plan, and (3) your Sophomore Essay, meet with your Dean to review.
+Once you have completed (1) your Major Work Plan, (2) your College-Wide Requirements Plan, (3) your Sophomore Essay, and (4) a draft of your resume, meet with your Dean to review.